eclipse-tractusx/item-relationship-service/docs/adminguide.md

 The IRS Helm repository can be found here:
 <https://eclipse-tractusx.github.io/item-relationship-service/index.yaml>

-Use the latest release of the "irs-helm" chart.
+Use the latest release of the "item-relationship-service" chart.
 It contains all required dependencies.

 If you also want to set up your own EDC consumer, use the [tractusx-connector](https://github.com/eclipse-tractusx/tractusx-edc/tree/main/charts/tractusx-connector) chart.